This notice is effective as of 17 November 2017

 As a global contract research organization, we collect, host and analyze significant quantities of health data and bio-medical samples relating to study subjects on behalf of our clients.
 To enhance privacy, consistent with GCP, subjects’ names and other direct identifiers are not attached to records or samples collected by PPD for research purposes.
 Instead, subjects are only identified by a code.
 Only study doctors and authorized personnel, including PPD monitors and PPD auditors, may access named subject records at source.
 In cases where local law allows, PPD may also collect full date of birth attached to study records.
 We maintain that this indirect identifier can on occasion serve to verify subject identity to the benefit of patient safety.

-PPD provides additional services that may involve the collection of health information linked to named individuals, for example in our Phase I Clinics, and within operations supporting patient recruitment, post-approval pharmacovigilance and medical information.
+PPD provides additional services that may involve the collection of health information linked to named individuals, for example in our Phase I Clinics, and within operations supporting patient recruitment, patient concierge, post-approval pharmacovigilance and medical information.
 We appreciate the sensitivity of such information, and the privacy protections we apply in these areas are more rigorous.

 All clinical and medical information processed by PPD is done so under contract with our clients.
 In terms established by the Directive and Regulation, PPD considers that the sponsor/client is ultimately in control of how and why clinical and medical data are processed within our services and as such is the “controller,” whilst PPD and its affiliates are “processors.”